yuanqidu/yuanqidu.github.io/_pages/about.md

 **Research Interests**
   * Deep Graph Learning
-  * Deep Generative Models
+  * Deep Generative Model
+  * AI for Science (Biology/Chemistry/Physics/etc)
-  * Interpretable Machine Learning
+  * Human-centric Machine Learning
-  * Protein Structure Prediction
-  * Computational Biology/Chemistry
-  * Machine Learning for Sciences
+  * Machine Learning for Discovery
-  * Application of Millimeter-wave Signals

 **News!**
 * 7/21 I am proud to announce that the first [AI for Science workshop](https://ai4sciencecommunity.github.io/) will be held with NeurIPS 2021.
 We focus on the gaps that stifle advacenment of AI for Science this year.
 We invite a list of poineers in AI for Science for great talks and panels.
 We also introduce very exciting Attention Track, Mentorship, and Award programs.
 Welcome to submit your work and join us in December!
 Follow us on [Twitter](https://twitter.com/AI_for_Science).